|12:30 - 14:00

 ||Building your Brand as an Employer to Attract the Best Talent

 According to an EY 2014 Sub‐Saharan Africa Talent Trends and Practices survey, there is a rising war for talent in Sub‐Saharan Africa.
 As companies gear up for growth, the demand for the skills needed to support such ambition have increased and is being matched by greater mobility in the labour market.
 To remain competitive, companies need to be deliberate in how they plan and respond to these challenges.
 The strength of the employer’s brand is one of the most important factors for attracting talent in Sub-Saharan Africa.
 Learn how you can build your brand as an attractive employer to recruit top talent in the market.

 Speaker: Deon Binneman, Facilitator and Trainer

-The secret recipe to any sustainable business is providing desired product or service to consumers, understanding their needs and partnering across the supply chain to meet demand.
+The secret recipe to any sustainable business is providing desired product or service to consumers, understanding their needs and collaborating across the supply chain to meet demand.
 Woolworth’s has been successful at all three.
-Hear firsthand from Woolworth’s CEO , Zyda Rylands on the retailer’s perspective on working relationships and the future of retail in South Africa.
+Hear firsthand from Woolworth’s CEO, Zyda Rylands on the retailer’s perspective on building successful relationships with suppliers and the future of retail in South Africa.

 Speaker: Zyda Rylands, CEO, Woolworths